Parks and Open Spaces in Formartine

 Recreation park – annual host in June, of The Meldrum Sports and Highland Games.
 Tennis court, play equipment and large grass area.

-Balmedie Country Park - play area, picnic area, toilets and exhibition area
+Play area, picnic area, toilets and exhibition area.

 Oldmill Crescent park